What is Erectile Dysfunction? Causes, Symptoms, Diagnosis & Treatment

 Step 1: Talking to Your Healthcare Provider

-To find out the cause of ED, your healthcare professional will start by asking questions and doing a physical exam.
-These questions might feel private or a bit uncomfortable, but being honest is very important.
+To determine the cause of ED, your healthcare professional will begin by asking questions and conducting a physical examination.
+These questions may feel private or uncomfortable, but being honest is very important.
 It helps your provider understand what’s going on and how to help you best.

 What Questions Will They Ask?